Andy-Robertson/Andy-Robertson/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; I've recently graduated as a Full-stack Software Developer from CodeYourFuture's 12-month Bootcamp.
+- 🎓 &nbsp; A recent graduate from CodeYourFuture's 12-month a Full-stack Software Developer Bootcamp.
 - 💬 &nbsp; Being a continuous learner, I'm always excited to learn new technologies, techniques and look for creative ways to apply them.
-- 💼 &nbsp; I'm currently seeking a software development role, see below to get in touch!
+- 💼 &nbsp; I'm currently seeking a software development role, feel free to get in touch anytime to discuss new opertunities or just to chat about coding!

 <h3> 🛠 &nbsp;Tech Stack</h3>